 Customers can now use Oracle Database@AWS in AWS Regions in Northern Virginia and Oregon, with planned expansion to 20 more Enterprises including Fidelity Investments, Nationwide, and SAS are adopting ...

-Oracle and Amazon Web Services (AWS) recently announced the general availability of Oracle Database@AWS.
-This offering will allow customers to run Oracle Exadata Database Service and Oracle Autonomous ...
+Oracle and Amazon Web Services, Inc. (AWS) announced the general availability of Oracle Database@AWS, enabling customers to now run Oracle Exadata Database Service and Oracle Autonomous Database on ...

 Oracle CTO Larry Ellison has frequently mocked Amazon for not moving off of his company's databases, but now Amazon Web Services is claiming the last laugh.
 A few brilliant strokes of ingenuity, ...